-I have been instructed in the benefits of receiving the hepatitis aA/B vaccine and agree to take responsibility to ensure that I receive the hepatitis A/B vaccine.
+I have been instructed in the benefits of receiving the hepatitis A/B vaccine and agree to take responsibility to ensure that I receive the hepatitis A/B vaccine.
 I understand that it is my responsibility to pay for the cost of the vaccinations.

+Stud dent Date

+gram ation of receiving th e vaccination series when performed for

+I have already been immunized with -

+, and, (The student must submit proof of value) accination series for their clinical file)

+Or

+I am considered immune because of a past blood test for antibodies to hepatitis A/B virus.

+Stude Date

-Student Date (The student must submit document their clinical file) Program mentation of receivir ng the vaccination series when performed for I have already been immunized - nepatitis A/B vaccine series by , and L The student must submit proof f of vaccination serie es for their clinical file) Or I am considered immune becau se of a past blood tes st for antibodies to hepatitis A/B virus.
-(The student must submit proof Student f of their immunity for Date For their clinical file) materials I may be at risk of accomportunity to be vaccinated whepatitis A/B vaccination at this be at risk of acquiring hepatitis occupational exposure to blood quiring hepatitis A/B ith hepatitis A/B vacus time.
-I understand to A/B, a serious diseased or other potentially to blood or other potentially infectious 3 virus (HBV) infection.
-I have been given the ccine, at my own expense.
-However, I decline that by declining this vaccine, I continue to ase.
-If in the future I continue to have infectious materials and I want to be the vaccine series at my own expense.
-Student Witnes SS Date Date 07/13/11
+(The student must submit proof of the neir immunity for the eir clinical file)

+opportunity to be vaccinated with he ng hepatitis A/B virus epatitis A/B vaccine, e.
+I understand that I , a serious disease.
+It ther potentially infec as (HBV) infection.
+I have been given the at my own expense.
+However, I decline by declining this vaccine, I continue to f in the future I continue to have ctious materials and I want to be

+Student Witness

+Date Date

+07/13/11